davidslusser/django-userextensions/docs/source/about.rst

 About
 =====
-django-userextensions is a reusable django application that extends the user model to provide profile settings, tracking of user favorites and recently viewed urls and other user-based functionality.
+django-userextensions is a reusable django application that extends the user model to provide profile settings, tracking of user favorites and recently viewed urls and other user-based functionality and service account management.

 See details on django-extensions features on the :ref:`Features <features>` page